Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Introduction

 According to the classification of these groups due to Shephard and Todd \cite{ShToAA}, there are two infinite families of irreducible well-generated complex reflection groups, namely the groups $G(d,1,n)$ and $G(e,e,n)$, where $n,d,e$ are positive integers, and there are 26 exceptional groups.
 For the infinite families of types $G(d,1,n)$ and $G(e,e,n)$, the two cyclic sieving conjectures follow from the results in \cite{KratCG}.

-The purpose of the present article is to prove the cyclic sieving conjectures of Armstrong, respectively of Bessis and Reiner for the 26 exceptional types, thus completing the proof of these conjectures.
+The purpose of the present article is to prove the cyclic sieving conjectures of Armstrong, and of Bessis and Reiner, for the 26 exceptional types, thus completing the proof of these conjectures.
 Since the generalised non-crossing partitions feature a parameter $m$, from the outset this is {\it not\/} a finite problem.
 Consequently, we first need several auxiliary results to reduce the conjectures for each of the 26 exceptional types to a {\it finite} problem.
-Subsequently, we use Stembridge's {\sl Maple} package {\tt coxeter} \cite{StemAZ} and the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} to carry out the remaining {\it finite} computations.
+Subsequently, we use Stembridge's {\sl Maple} package {\tt coxeter} \cite{StemAZ} and the {\sl GAP} package {\tt CHEVIE} \cite{chevAA,MichAA} to carry out the remaining {\it finite} computations.
 It is interesting to observe that, for the verification of the type $E_8$ case, it is essential to use the decomposition numbers in the sense of \cite{KratCB,KratCF,KrMuAB} because, otherwise, the necessary computations would not be feasible in reasonable time with the currently available computer facilities.
 We point out that, for the special case where the aforementioned parameter $m$ is equal to $1$, the first cyclic sieving conjecture has been proved in a uniform fashion by Bessis and Reiner in \cite{BeReAA}.
-The crucial result on which their proof is based is \eqref{eq:7} below, and it plays an important role in our reduction of the conjectures for the 26 exceptional groups to a finite problem.
+(See \cite{ArSTAA} for a --- non-uniform --- proof of cyclic sieving for non-crossing partitions associated with {\it real\/} reflection groups under the action of the so-called Kreweras map, a special case of the second cyclic sieving phenomenon discussed in the present paper.)
+The crucial result on which the proof of Bessis and Reiner is based is \eqref{eq:7} below, and it plays an important role in our reduction of the conjectures for the 26 exceptional groups to a finite problem.